 They could be talking about food, travel, fashion or fitness, communities, environment, etc. There is no limit to how many smaller categories and groups of audiences are out there.

-Smaller the groups, deeper are the relations and connect with their audiences and engagement.
+The smaller the groups, deeper are the relations and connect with their audiences and engagement.

 Influencers with 10,000 followers generated 85% higher engagement than those having 100,000 followers.
 As the number of followers increases the engagement tends to decrease.